JBurrellIRL/ProjectThree/README.md

 * The player first needs to enter their name.
 Once they do this, the game then begins.
 * The helpful hint described above will appear, and the player then plays the game by guessing random letters.
 * When they guess a letter correctly, the underscore in the random word will be replaced by the correctly guessed letter.
-* The player can only make 6 incorrect guesses before the game ends.
+* The player can only make 6 incorrect guesses before the game is completed.
 * Once the player either succeeds or fails, the player is then offered the opportunity to restart the game again.
 If they decide not to restart the game, the game ends.

 ## UX